 This was also the time when Temecula Valley witnessed the great Mormon March, the most impressive military march in US history.

-In 1882 another significant moment occurred, as the remaining Native Americans were displaced in the Pechanga Indian Reservation, a 4000 acres’ area situated few miles away from Temecula.
+- The remaining Native Americans were displaced in the Pechanga Indian Reservation, a 4000 acres’ area situated few miles away from Temecula

 This marked a new wave of local economic development.
 Unfortunately, the railroad was destroyed by frequent floods in the late 1880s, bringing back the Valley to its initial state of isolation.
 In 1890, the territory saw a great revival period brought by the development of granite stone quarries.
 By the end of the century, Temecula had been gaining a reputation for its flourishing economy based on grain and cattle.

-The year 1904 marked the arrival of Walter L. Vail, a grand rancher, who would play a decisive role in the later development of Temecula Valley.
-By 1947, the Vail family possessed almost 90,000 acres of land in Temecula and they dominated the local economy which was centered around their ranch.
+The year 1904 marked the arrival of Walter L. Vail, a grand rancher who would play a decisive role in the later development of Temecula Valley.
+By 1947, the Vail family:

 In 1948, they managed to build the dam on the Temecula River that gave birth to Vail Lake.
-In 1964, the Vail family sold their ranch to the Kaiser Development Company which lead to a dramatic impact on the entire region.
-Vincenzo and Audrey Cilurzo are another couple who saw the opportunity to retire to a sizable estate with a comfortable Mediterranean style.
-In 1967, they bought 40 acres of property on Long Valley Road, which soon became known as Rancho California Road.
-They established in 1968 the first modern commercial vineyard in Temecula.
+In 1964, the Vail family sold their ranch to the Kaiser Development Company, which dramatically impacted the entire region.
+Vincenzo and Audrey Cilurzo are another couple who saw the opportunity to retire to a sizable estate with a comfortable Mediterranean style:

 During the 70’s Temecula became a dream destination for groups of professionals who started to settle here.
 This naturally led to the development of the real estate market.
 The Kaiser Land Development Company promoted the region and brought massive investments.
-Because of the favorable weather conditions, the company also decided to grow vineyards and create wineries that would enhance the Valley’s real-estate potential.
+Because of the favorable weather conditions, the company also decided to:

 The Founding of Callaway Winery in 1974 Was the Beginning of Production in Temecula Valley